tomjtoth/so-root/README.md

 # so-root = squashed and overlayed folders in /

-mounting squashed images read-only as loop devices and making them writeable with the help of overlayfs, providing incremental and whole image creation options (inspired by squashfu)
+mounting squashed images as read-only loop devices and making them writeable with the help of overlayfs during early userspace providing incremental and whole image creation options in userspace (inspired by squashfu)

 # this is a work in progress

-inspired by ramroot while waiting for the thousands of files (from ncdu: Items: 119038) to get copied during boot (using my personal setup) from a random Kingston flash drive (high seq. read, ~zero random read)
+this project was inspired by ramroot while waiting for the thousands of files to get copied during boot from a random flash drive

 # what works:
 - folders like /usr /var /etc /home were tested successfully